panpanzhang99299/panpanzhang99299.github.io/_publications/gao2024characterizing.md

 Results:
 ===
 Covariate effects are heterogeneous and bilaterally symmetric across ROIs.
-Inter-session interval is positively related (p << 0.001) to FA variance in the cuneus and occipital gyrus, but negatively (p << 0.001) in the caudate nucleus.
-Males show significantly (p << 0.001) higher FA variance in the right putamen, thalamus, body of the corpus callosum, and cingulate gyrus.
-In 62 out of 176 ROIs defined by the Eve type-1 atlas, an increase in motion is associated (p < 0.05) with a decrease in FA variance.
+Inter-session interval is positively related ($p \ll 0.001$) to FA variance in the cuneus and occipital gyrus, but negatively ($p \ll 0.001$) in the caudate nucleus.
+Males show significantly ($p \ll 0.001$) higher FA variance in the right putamen, thalamus, body of the corpus callosum, and cingulate gyrus.
+In 62 out of 176 ROIs defined by the Eve type-1 atlas, an increase in motion is associated ($p < 0.05$) with a decrease in FA variance.
 Head motion increases during the rescan of DTI ($\Delta \mu = 0.045$ mm per volume).

 Conclusions: